lixinhe4090/External_crosshair/README.md

 # Crosshair Customizer 🎯

+### I'm sorry, due to GitHub restrictions, I can't upload the EXE package directly, you need to package the py file yourself, don't worry, the tutorial is given in the README.md, you need to read down to understand the detailed usage and related updates

 # If you like this project, please consider giving it a star on GitHub! 🌟 Thank you for your support!🙏

 ## Hey there, gamers!
 Welcome to my little project! 🎉